Self Analysis Auditing | An Aid to Users

 End of Session List

-Click here to go to the list used at the end of each session.
+Scroll to the bottom of this page to find the short list used at the end of each session.

 Feeling Unhappy or Uncomfortable During Auditing